cvitolo/rnrfa/README.md

 # Functions

 ## List of monitoring stations
-The R function that deals with the NRFA catalogue to retrieve the full list of monitoring stations is called GetStationSummary().
+The R function that deals with the NRFA catalogue to retrieve the full list of monitoring stations is called NRFACatalogue().
 The function, used with no inputs, requests the full list of gauging stations with associated metadata.
 The output is a dataframe containing one record for each station and as many columns as the number of metadata entries available.

 Those entries are briefly described as follows:
 * "id" = Station identification number